-As an environmentally conscious manufacturer of ICT systems, ADVA is principally able to make qualitative statements about its own performance, e.g., in the area of emission reduction as well as on corresponding reductions (i.e., climate change mitigation) that are enabled in other sectors by ICT systems.
-The latter has already been explained under the term Greening-by-ICT in the chapters ICT and its impact and Product energy efficiency and Scope-3.
+As an environmentally conscious manufacturer of ICT systems, ADVA is basically able to make statements about its own performance, e.g., in the area of emission reduction as well as on corresponding reductions (i.e., climate change mitigation) that are enabled in other sectors by ICT systems.
+The latter is explained in more detail in the chapters ICT and its impact and Product energy efficiency and Scope-3.

-However, deeper analysis shows that most expenses or income that are eligible to the EU Taxonomy Regulation cannot be quantified.
+On closer analysis, however, it turns out that ADVA cannot state most expenses or income that are eligible to the EU Taxonomy Regulation quantitatively.